Investment Scam: How It Works, Red Flags, and How to Detect It

 Investment scam sits at the intersection of fraud prevention and anti-money laundering obligations, and both sets of rules apply.

 In the United States, the Bank Secrecy Act (31 U.S.C. § 5318) requires financial institutions to file Suspicious Activity Reports on transactions that may involve fraud or money laundering.
-FinCEN's September 2023 alert (FIN-2023-Alert005) specifically calls on institutions to apply the pig butchering red flags it enumerates and file SARs accordingly.
+FinCEN issued a dedicated alert on pig butchering in September 2023, FinCEN Alert FIN-2023-Alert005, directing institutions to identify and report transactions consistent with the typology.
+The alert named specific red flags: new customers moving funds rapidly to crypto platforms, accounts opened with large initial deposits from unrelated third parties, and customers who become emotional or aggressive when a transfer delay is imposed.
+Examiners are now asking banks whether they've updated their transaction monitoring typologies to reflect it.
 The FTC Act (15 U.S.C. § 45) separately holds institutions to unfair or deceptive practices standards where consumer protection obligations require intervention.

 How FluxForce detects Investment Scam